Bool76/bools-wiki/docs/sram-dev/slr2/url-and-pubId/README.md

 <br>

 ### How to create a local URL to use?

+What you'll need:
+1. Local Port
+2. Select an environment (dev, stage, master, prod)
+3. PubId

+#### Steps
-1. From Visual Studio click on - IIS Express button
+1. Start local environment: From Visual Studio click on - IIS Express button
-2. Browswer will open with a generic banner: DOCS.SRAM.COM
+2. Browser will open with a generic banner: DOCS.SRAM.COM
-3. From the browser you'll see the port you're going to use
+3. Get local port: From the browser you'll see the port you're going to use so make note of it
 4. Add the language you're going to use, add preview, and publication:
 ```
 /en-us/preview/publications/